internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 * In case of roll-over scheme "current + issuer", the use of the root certificate is preferred because in some contexts ([PKIoverheid](https://en.wikipedia.org/wiki/PKIoverheid)) this makes it easier to switch supplier / certficate without impacting DANE.
 (Remember [DigiNotar](https://en.wikipedia.org/wiki/DigiNotar)).
 * Roll-over scheme "current + next" gives less flexibility but the highest form of certainty, because of "tight pinning".
 * Implement monitoring of your DANE records to be able to detect problems as soon as possible.
+* Don't use a CNAME in your MX record.
+This will break DANE since CNAME in MX records are not allowed according to [RFC 2181 section 10.3](https://tools.ietf.org/html/rfc2181#section-10.3).

 # Implementing DANE for SMTP for Postfix
 **Specifics for this setup**